Our Symptom checker provides clinical advice on what to do next based on your symptoms.

 Itchy skin, or pruritis, is a common irritation that can be very frustrating.
 Understand the different types of itchy skin and how to ease the discomfort.

-There are many different reasons your head might be itchy.
-Learn more about the different causes and treatment options available.
+There are many different reasons why your head is itchy.
+Learn more about the causes and treatment options available.

 Itchy anus (pruritus ani)

 An itchy anus, also called pruritus ani is a common complaint.
 The itch, in or around the anus, can be extremely intense and persistent, causing a constant urge to scratch.
 Read about causes, things you can do and when to see a doctor.

 Tinea is a common fungal skin infection.
 Learn about the causes, types - such as athlete's foot and jock itch - and tinea treatment and symptoms.

 It can be distressing if problems with normal anal function occur.
 Good anal hygiene, along with improving your diet may help reduce risk of pain and discomfort.
 Learn more about anal care here.